PelionIoT/pelion-ready-example/README.md

 ## Automated testing

-Simple Mbed Cloud Client provides Greentea tests to test your platform.
+Pelion Client provides Greentea tests to test your platform.
 In `mbed_app.json` there is an example configuration to pass to these tests, which include the following parameters:

 ```json
 "test-connect-header-file": {